Beepered/CMPM-121-final/README.md

 }
 ```
 ### Internal DSL for Plants and Growth Conditions
 Created an Internal Domain Specific Language (DSL) to manage plant types and their growth conditions within a web application.
-The PlantDSL object contains a registry that stores plant types, each with a name, texture, and a growth rule.
+The PlantDSL object contains a registry that stores plant types, each with a name, texture-image, and a growth rule.
 The growth rule is a function that takes environmental factors like sunlight, water, and neighboring plants to determine if the plant can grow.
 For example, sunflowers need at least 3 sunlight and 2 water with no more than one neighbor, while roses require high water and must be near another rose to grow.
 This DSL structure allows for easy addition of new plant types with unique growth conditions.
 It also ensures a clear separation of concerns and flexibility, making the system extensible and maintainable.
 The DSL simplifies the management of plant behaviors, allowing dynamic evaluation of growth conditions based on changing environmental factors.

 ### Switch to Alternate Platform
-Our port from javascript to typescript started by installing node into our existing project.
-Using Node we installed typescript, phaser and ESLint.
-Because of the similarities between javascript and typescript, we didn't have to change too many things.
-The biggest changes came from strongly typing all of our variables along with changing a bunch of syntax.
-Notable syntax chnages included changing references in SaveManager to work properly with static typing.
+Our port from JavaScript to TypeScript started by installing node into our existing project.
+Using Node, we installed TypeScript, Phaser and ESLint.
+Because of the similarities between JavaScript and TypeScript, we didn't have to change too many things.
+The biggest changes came from having to strongly type all of our variables along with changing a bunch of syntax.
+Notable syntax changes included changing references in SaveManager to work properly with static typing.
 The cleanup process also allowed us to delete legacy code that no longer had functionality.

 ## Reflection
 We knew we couldn't finish the project because the save and load from F1 was constantly breaking and managing other projects.
 Eventually the roles didn't matter too much as everyone was just trying to do as much as they can.
-Brendan started focusing on making small user experience changes and implementing new ideas (player movement and cell checking, weather, JSON), while Ian focused on fixing the save/load and undo/redo.
+Brendan started focusing on making small user experience changes and implementing new ideas (player movement and cell checking, weather, JSON).
+Ian focused on fixing the save/load, undo/redo, and transitioning to TypeScript.
 Izaiah switched focus from reworking our code to being compatible with each others logic, as well as the UI he designed, to working on the internal DSL logic and ensuring it was implemented accordingly to all the previous logic done before.